Lincoln County Sheriff's Office (Nebraska): 19th and early 20th century

 The office of sheriff in Nebraska is an elected one.
 The first sheriff elected in Lincoln County was O. O. Austin, elected at Cottonwood Springs by 21 voters in October 1867.
 Much of the first sheriff's two-year term was spent with the newly incorporated Lincoln County's first court case, State of Nebraska vs. John Burley.

 A few of the early sheriffs were professional lawmen.
 Sheriff David Baker, for example, was a 20-year law enforcement officer, variously a city marshal in North Platte for ten years, Lincoln County sheriff from 1888 to 1893, and Union Pacific Railroad ('UP') detective.
 So, too, was sheriff Tim Keliher, a two-term sheriff who had also been the county's deputy sheriff (elected in 1897 under sheriff Jake Miller), and who was a Union Pacific detective that helped organize UP's mobile ranger corps, and the chief special agent for the Illinois Central Railroad.
 Between the two of them, Baker and Keliher had more years in law enforcement than the more popular lawmen that history remembers, Wyatt Earp, Pat Garrett, and Wild Bill Hickok, combined.
-But, comparatively, far less is known and remembers of Baker and Keliher than of the likes of Earp, Garrett and Hickok.
+But, comparatively, far less is known and remembered of Baker and Keliher than of the likes of Earp, Garrett and Hickok.

-Between 1867 and 1910 there were thirteen different sheriffs.
+Between 1867 and 1910, there were thirteen different sheriffs.
 None of them were gunfighters.
 The closest that the county came to such sheriffs were Asa Bradley, sheriff from 1876–1877, and Con Groner, sheriff from 1878–1883.
 These two were well known as excellent marksmen and were avid hunters, but neither had occasion to use those skills whilst in office.
 (No 19th century sheriff in Lincoln County killed anyone in the course of their duties.)
 Most of the county sheriffs were not even professional law enforcement officers but were ordinary citizens who were elected to office with little experience of law enforcement at all.
 The electorate seemed to choose men who were known and trusted by the community, with long histories and ties to it, rather than people who were handy with firearms.
 David Baker and Tim Keliher were professional law enforcers, as mentioned.
 So also, was sheriff William Woodhust, elected in 1872 (and who resigned the office in 1873 to become warden of Nebraska State Penitentiary), who had been deputy sheriff under the county's first two sheriffs, O. O. Austin and Nathan Russell.
 But the rest were mainly ordinary citizens.